darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-blue.md

 ![]({{site.baseurl}}/assets/blue4.png)

-The Vulnerabliity is for Windows OS, and is called __ms17-010 eternal blue__
+The vulnerability is for Windows OS, and is called __ms17-010 eternal blue__

 ![]({{site.baseurl}}/assets/blue5.png)